 Some domain names are extremely valuable – unless we get rid of the UDRP, why would a registrant agree to give up rights to seek protection in a national court in favor of binding arbitration or other non-judicial process?

-Suggestions:
+Additional Suggestions:

 Consider a tweak to the procedures rather than replacing the right to appeal to a national court – if a winning IGO (in a UDRP/URS process) is brought to court by the losing respondent, allow for the result of the IGO’s successfully winning a claim of immunity in that court to be the nullification of the UDRP decision (i.e. result would be if UDRP/URS proceeding was never initiated).

 But would this preclude the IGO from then proceeding to file a claim against the respondent in court itself?

+May need to consider legal implications of nullification on procedural rather than substantive grounds (so to speak)?

 Would it be better to create a Policy Guidance Framework (e.g. to clarify issues relating to standing, ability to file through an agent/assignment, etc.) rather than change the underlying policy?

-But note that a guidance document would not be enough to address the “trademark rights” substantive basis for the UDRP/URS – this may require actually amending the policy/procedure
+But note that a guidance document would not be enough to address the “trademark rights” substantive basis for the UDRP/URS – this may require actually amending the policy/procedure and so may need to be decided only after the “substantive grounds” discussion has taken place